ChaoskillerSR/Bloodborne-Save-Organiser/README.md

 - Each profile acts as a **container** for different game save backups, useful for creating categories or groups of savestates.

 ### **Saving and Restoring Progress**
+1. Quit out to the title screen
-- Select a profile and click **"Create Savestate"** to make a snapshot of your current save.
+2. Select a profile and click **"Create Savestate"** to make a snapshot of your current save.
-- Select a saved state and click **"Load Savestate"** to restore the selected save.
+3. Once you have selected the desired savestate in your profile, select a saved state and click **"Load Savestate"** to restore the selected save.
-- Click **"Delete Savestate"** to remove an unwanted save.
+- At any time, click **"Delete Savestate"** to remove an unwanted save.

 ### **Theme Customization**
 - Click the theme toggle button to switch between Dark Mode and Light Mode.